AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-onboarding/terminology.md

 title: Terminologia do AEM as a Cloud Service
 description: Antes de fazer logon no AEMaaCS, é útil compreender a terminologia do sistema e sua estrutura básica.
 exl-id: d02776a7-836a-4894-a5d5-ae88cc7e4e76
-source-git-commit: 097c17b37cc308dc906cd4af7dc7c5d51862bdfa
+source-git-commit: a3e79441d46fa961fcd05ea54e84957754890d69
 workflow-type: tm+mt
-source-wordcount: '463'
+source-wordcount: '461'
-ht-degree: 100%
+ht-degree: 87%

 ---

 # Terminologia do AEM as a Cloud Service {#terminology}

-Nesta parte da [jornada de integração,](overview.md) você aprenderá a terminologia do AEM as a Cloud Service e sua estrutura básica.
+Nesta parte do [integração do jornada,](overview.md) você aprende a terminologia do AEM as a Cloud Service e sua estrutura básica.

 ## Objetivo {#objective}